landonma/Data-Management-Templates-Project/github_instructions.md

 * The guide shows the different ways to format hyperlinks but doesn't describe the different types of links.
 I describe the different links in other section [below](#customizing-github-pages).

 It is easiest to edit markdown files either by editing the documents through Github in a web browser or by using a source code/text editor (Atom was created by GitHub and is a great tool for editing/previewing markdown).
 You can use any text editor such as Microsoft Word or Google Docs but if you are unfamiliar with editing code I strongly recommend using editing the documents on Github itself.
 To edit them using Github simply navigate to your repository, click on the file you want to edit and click the edit (pencil) button on the top right of the page.

-## Using Our Template and Guide Documents
-The template markdown file (found [here](datastorage-norm-edited.md)) is meant to be edited and filled out directly.
-As you look through the template file you should fill in any _____ spaces and change any of the boiler-plate text with details specific for your project.

-The guidance document (found [here](guidance-edit.md)) is meant to help you think about the important parts of each section and is **not** meant to be edited and published.
-This document will help illustrate what is important to include and consider in each section.

 ## Customizing Github Pages
 When you use Github Pages your repository is your webserver.
 Therefor, the file titled "index" will be the homepage of your website.
 Our repositories have been set up so that the .
 For your repository you will want something that suites your needs.